-- The CoE will begin processing your request.
-In 4-6 weeks, you will receive an e-mail with your Course Approval Results Report attached.
+- In about 6-8 weeks you will receive an e-mail with your Course Approval Results Report attached.
 The report indicates the credit you will receive for each course you submitted (that you pass with the equivalent of a UM “C” or better).
 Credit may be shown as equivalent to a UM course or as departmental credit with the appropriate level indicated.
-Courses that the College of Engineering considers Humanities or Social Sciences are also indicated.
+Courses that the College of Engineering considers Humanities (HU) or Social Sciences (SS) are also indicated.

 - A copy of this report will be sent to your department program advisor.
-It is your responsibility to meet with your department advisor at this point to determine how the credits earned overseas will be counted toward your engineering degree requirements.
-For example, your department advisor may approve a course evaluated as 300-level EECS departmental credit to be used toward your technical elective requirement.
+It is your responsibility to meet with your department advisor to determine how the credits earned overseas will be counted toward your engineering degree requirements.

-- If you are participating in a non-UM study abroad program, please review these additional resources: Study Abroad Beyond U-M.
+- If you are participating in a non-UM study abroad program, please review the additional resources on our Study Abroad Beyond U-M page.

 In most cases, study abroad courses are awarded as transfer credit, and the grades do not transfer back to Michigan.
 Please contact the IPE office if you have any questions about transfer credit for your program of interest.
 You must receive the equivalent of at least a UM “C” at the foreign institution in order for Michigan to accept the course.